 This Board Charter sets out the authority, role, functions, compositions and responsibilities of the Board to assist the Board members to be aware of their duties and responsibilities.

-The Board derives its authority to act from the Memorandum and Articles of Association of the Company and the prevailing laws and regulations governing companies in Malaysia.
+The Board derives its authority to act from the Constitution of the Company and the prevailing laws and regulations governing companies in Malaysia.

 Composition, Appointment and Re-election

-The Articles of Association of the Company provide for a minimum of two (2) Directors and a maximum of nine (9) Directors.
+The Constitution of the Company provides for a minimum of two (2) Directors and a maximum of nine (9) Directors.

 The Board should comprise suitably qualified individuals with diverse set of skills, knowledge, expertise and experience.
 On an annual basis, the Board reviews the composition in terms of size, the balance between executive, non-executive and independent Directors and mix of skills.